tomaslangkaas/hscript.js/README.md

 # hscript.js
-JavaScript helper for generating HTML
+*JavaScript helper for generating HTML strings*

 The global `hscript` has HTML tag methods for creating HTML like this: